 Some marketing activities to start with so you’re prepared for the big sales are:

-Going outside, meeting people and presenting your brand in a context different from a website (just eCommerce problems, right) is an awesome way to gain additional brand awareness and traffic.
+Going outside, meeting people and presenting your brand in a context different from a website is an awesome way to gain additional brand awareness and traffic.

 Fun idea: organizing your own event is even cooler.
-It just has to be catering to the audience’s interests without making it all about your products.
+It just has to cater to the audience’s interests without making it all about your products.

 Influencers that can help

-You know best the most influential people in your niche and the ones your audience looks up to.
-To be able to update your marketing strategy any time, it’s a good practice to keep a list all influencers, their most used social network account, and their contact.
+Whi are the most influential people in your niche – the ones your audience looks up to?
+To be able to update your marketing strategy any time, you can keep a list influencers with their contact.
 Also, take note of the kind of collaboration they might be open to.

 Ideas for collaborations with influencers:

 The tactics below aim to engage customers, keep them thinking about your products and eventually solicit a new order.

 Loyal customer specials